NikolaPatafta/Kalendar-obaveza-za-studente/README.md

 # Hello-world
-Our first reporsitory on GitHubg
+Our first reporsitory on GitHub